 All three project constraints can make or break the project.
 Thus, keeping to them and making sure you do not forget about any is crucial.
 By not monitoring the time constraint, you will get behind schedule and will have to fight in trying to come back the rest of the project.
 By not monitoring the cost, you run the risk of losing the profit or in extreme cases – even running into bankruptcy.
 And by not managing scope you can easily lose your way and start focusing on things that are not actually important.

 While traditionally constraints in project management have been viewed as the three mentioned above, recently there have been some suggestions to expand this definition.
 Some modern project management literature is now quoting these six as the main constraints of a project – Time, Cost, Scope, Quality, Risk, and Resources.
 The six constraints can be paired due to their direct dependency on each other.
-For example, the time constraint is dependent on resource constraint.
+For example, the time constraint is dependent on resource constraints.
 Availability of resources in a well-planned project is a direct solution for time constraints, and extension of deadlines allows to complete a project with fewer resources.
-Similarly, extending the scope of a project increases the number of risks to complete it, where reducing the scope can be the solution to minimize risks.
+Similarly, extending the scope of a project increases the number of risks to completing it, whereas reducing the scope can be the solution to minimize risks.

 In its essence time is a limited resource and in a project setting this could not be any more true.
 The time constraint limits a project in two ways – deadlines and resources.
 First, a project has a set timeline and a date when it has to be completed.
 You will rarely encounter a project that can last indefinitely and thus you have to keep to a certain schedule.
 Secondly, each project has a certain amount of people and those people have a limited amount of available work hours.
 Once again, the project is constrained to this amount and has to be completed within it.